BG2FOU/BG2FOU.github.io/_pages/Notes/IELTS/Speaking/Speaking9-12.md

 ### Chatting

 - Do you like chatting with friends?
+  - Absolutely, I really enjoy catching up with my friends.
+It’s a great way to relax and share what’s going on in our lives.
+Whether it’s something exciting or just daily updates, it always makes me feel more connected.

 - What do you usually chat about with friends?
+  - We mostly talk about everyday things like work, studies, or hobbies.
+Sometimes we discuss movies or music we’ve recently discovered.
+And of course, we often share funny stories or personal experiences.

 - Do you prefer to chat with a group of people or with only one friend?
+  - It depends on the situation, but I generally prefer one-on-one conversations.
+They feel more personal and meaningful, and it’s easier to talk about things in depth.
+Group chats are fun too, especially when we're making plans or just having laughs.

 - Do you prefer to communicate face-to-face or via social media?
+  - I definitely prefer face-to-face communication when possible.
+It feels more genuine and you can pick up on body language and tone.
+That said, social media is super convenient for staying in touch with friends who are far away.

 - Do you argue with friends?
+  - Occasionally, yes, but it’s usually over small things like where to eat or what movie to watch.
+I try to keep things respectful and listen to their perspective.
+In the end, we always find a way to sort it out and stay friends.

 ### Growing vegetables/fruits